 \section{Conclusions}

-The {\ic} package provides a convenient and flexible interactive tool to make cosmological calculations and can also be used as a computation engine in batch mode.
-Using all the built in IDL libraries, it is also a convenient platform for the development of further cosmological routines and for teaching.
-The code, along with an interactive web tool \citep{Kitching:2008} and various cosmological resources are freely available at {\tt http://www.icosmo.org}.
+The \ic~ package provides a convenient and flexible interactive tool for cosmological calculations, and it can also be used as a computation engine in batch mode.
+With all the built-in IDL libraries, it is also a convenient platform for developing other cosmological routines and for teaching.
+The code, along with an interactive web tool \cite{Kitching:2008} and various cosmological resources are freely available at at {\tt http://www.icosmo.org}.

-In the future, we plan to add a number of features to the code, such as the halo model, higher order clustering statistics, and interfaces with CMB Boltzmann codes.
+In the future, we plan to add more features to the code, such as the halo model, higher order clustering statistics, and interfaces with CMB Boltzmann codes.
 Contributions from the community are encouraged.